Brain Dump method

 What do you think?
 Is the Brain Dump method applicable in your daily work?
+Do you use brain dump exercises to reduce stress and get rid of random thoughts?
 What is your experience with with this and other Brainstorming techniques?
 Do you recognize the practical explanation or do you have more additions?

 Share your experience and knowledge in the comments box below.

 - Baillie, C. (2006).
 Enhancing students’ creativity through creative thinking techniques.
 Developing creativity in higher education, 142-155.

 - Galagan, P. (1997).
 Smart companies.
 Training & Development, 51(12), 20-25.

 - Lofthouse, V. A. (2007).
 Creative idea generation for refillable body wash products.
 In International Conference on Engineering Design.